Writing

 FAQ

-A question makes the reader pause and answer it in their head, which draws them into your content.
-It creates an open loop the reader wants closed, and that small moment of engagement is often enough to keep them reading past the first line.
+A question makes the reader pause and answer it in their head, creating an open loop they want closed.
+That brief moment of mental engagement is often enough to carry them past the first line and into the body of your content.

 Yes.
 A hook question raises an expectation, and your content needs to pay it off.
-Leaving the question unanswered frustrates readers and erodes trust.
-Open with the question, then deliver the payoff your audience came for.
+Opening with a question and then never addressing it leaves readers feeling misled.
+Lead with the hook, then deliver the payoff your audience came for.